 Pandan leaves, also known as "daun pandan" in Malaysia, are a staple ingredient in Southeast Asian dishes like, lontong, and nasi kunyit.
 These fragrant leaves impart a unique floral aroma and pleasing subtle green color to the Kuih Dadar pancake batter.
 If you can’t find fresh pandan leaves, many Asian grocery stores sell them frozen.

 The use of mature coconut meat, also known as "kelapa tua" in Malaysia, is essential for creating the rich and luscious filling of Kuih Dadar.
-Freshly grated coconut meat is the way to go, but you can use unsweetened desiccated coconut in a pinch.
+Freshly grated coconut meat is the way to go, and it's important in other Indonesian desserts like putu ayu.
+But you can get away with using unsweetened desiccated coconut in a pinch.
 The dried stuff is just not going to be 100% as mind-blowing.

 Palm sugar, or "gula Melaka" as it is called in Malaysia, is a natural sweetener derived from the sap of palm trees.
-It boasts a unique caramel-like flavor profile that perfectly complements the coconut filling in Kuih Dadar.
+It boasts a unique caramel-like flavor profile that perfectly complements the coconut filling in Kuih Dadar, and is essential in desserts like pisang goreng and cekodok pisang.
 This unrefined sugar is a healthier alternative to white sugar, as it retains some of the nutrients found in the sap.
 If palm sugar is not available, coconut sugar (which I use to make martabak manis), sucanat, or dark brown sugar can be used as a substitute, providing a similar flavor.

 Glutinous Rice Flour